wchesley/notebook/Proxmox/zfs_over_iscsi.md

 annnnndddd I just fixed it....was the portal, I had it backwards in my head, portal should have been host IP address instead of PVE nodes ip addresses.

+## Removing Orphaned disks

+So, in the setup/testing process, I ended up with a lot of extra disks for vm 112 that I couldn't delete from GUI, first it complained about VM 112 existing.
+It was for testing so I deleted it.
+And I was still unable to remove the disk as GUI complained it didn't exist...yet I see it in the GUI and on iscsi host...Couldn't find disks on PVE host, but could see them with `pvesm scan iscsi <portal_ip_address>`.

+Ended up SSHing into `portal` and ran `zfs list tank` which showed the orphaned VM disks that proxmox saw.
+I was able to remove them without issue with `zfs destroy /tank/vm-112-disk0`

 # My setup for ZFS over ISCSI

 2x300gb 10krpm SAS drives in zfs stripe - This is a testing ground, idgaf about data here.
 For Production, I'd use 4 drives in a striped mirror.
 Enabled lz4 compression and deduplication for this pool.